 Missouri’s hospitals are facing $4 billion in payment cuts from Medicare and Medicaid from 2013 to 2019 that were included in the Affordable Care Act and the Budget Control Act of 2011.
 When the ACA was passed, hospitals envisioned more insured patients because more individuals would have the ability to...

 September 15, 2015

 As HCF completes its first decade of grantmaking, we have looked back across the health care landscape to better understand the accomplishments and obstacles surrounding care to the uninsured and underserved in the Kansas City region.
 Our objective is to learn from, and reflect upon, past experience, in order to...

 Safety Net Health Care Websites

 August 16, 2015

 African-American Health Resources Child Welfare League of America: Provides expertise, leadership and innovation on policies, programs, and practices help improve the lives of millions of children in all 50 states.
-Cover Missouri Federal Office of Rural Health Policy: Coordinates activities related to rural health care within the U.S. Department of Health and Human Services Office of Minority Health website...
+Cover Missouri A Physician’s Practical Guide to Culturally Competent Care: U.S. Department of Health and Human Services Office of Minority Health website...

 Assuring an Adequate Health Care Workforce in Missouri’s Medically Underserved Areas

 This paper addresses two issues: First, the challenges Missouri faces in establishing and maintaining an adequate health care workforce to meet the needs of rural and other medically underserved areas; and second, the opportunities federal health care reform offers Missouri to expand the availability of appropriately qualified health care providers...